fletcher86/juggle-fest/README.md

 To help us create the juggler/circuit assignments write a program in a language of your choice that takes as input a file of circuits and jugglers and outputs a file of circuits and juggler assignments.
 The number of jugglers assigned to a circuit should be the number of jugglers divided by the number of circuits.
 Assume that the number of circuits and jugglers will be such that each circuit will have the same number of jugglers with no remainder.

+<h2>Input file</h2>
-Input file One line per circuit or juggler.
+One line per circuit or juggler.
 All circuits will come before any jugglers.
 Circuit lines start with a C and juggler lines start with a J. Names of circuits and jugglers will never have spaces.
 A skill and the rating for that skill are separated by a colon.
 Circuit lines have the circuit names followed by skills.
 Juggler lines have the juggler names followed by skills, followed by circuits in order of preference, separated by commas.

 Example:
 <pre>